tomography/tomocupy/docs/source/install.rst

 Installation on Polaris supercomputer
 =====================================
-1. Connect to polaris main node (computing nodes dont have access to the internet)  and install anaconda
+1. connect to Polaris main node (computing nodes don't have access to the internet)  and install anaconda

 2. add modules: